 Are there any alternatives to a flexible sigmoidoscopy?

-Other options include a colonoscopy, a barium enema (an x-ray test of your large bowel) or a CT colography (a scan of your large bowel).
+Other options include a CT colography (a CT scan of your large bowel).

 What does the procedure involve?

 A flexible sigmoidoscopy usually takes 15 to 20 minutes.